-We Fall Back Amazed / New From Mike Janzen
+Song Commentary: We Fall Back Amazed, new from Mike Janzen

 If one were to commission a musical setting for Psalm 97, one would expect the composer to employ subsonic synthesizers, blazing trumpets, crashing cymbals, portentous medieval choirs and no end of audio wizardry to complete the task.
 What one would not expect however, is what Mike Janzen did with the text….